 - when the league begins

-The founder is not allowed to give up playing in his own league, he may not activate it or simply delete it.
+The founder is not allowed to give up playing in the league, they may not activate it or simply delete it.

 The moment the league is set up, the teams can be submitted to it.
-The founder invites the teams he selects for his league.
-Once he’s decided that the list of the teams is complete and is willing to start the league in the first possible term, he approves the league.
+The founder invites the teams they select for the league.
+Once they decided that the list of the teams is complete and is willing to start the league in the first possible term, they then approve the league.

 The league can be approved under the following conditions:

-- The number of teams is not odd, not less than 4 and not greater than the given Max. number of teams, dependant on the number of weeks left until the end of the season.
+- the number of teams is not odd, not less than 4 and not greater than the given max. number of teams, dependent on the number of weeks left until the end of the season.

 The status of a league that has not been approved remains unchanged.
 It can be activated in the following weeks or can remain inactive forever.